miitestingacc/keeganturnerdev.github.io/_posts/2024-02-03-Install Let's Encrypt SSL certificate on your web server.md

 NOTE - Let's Encrypt Certbot requires a fully qualified domain name to be pointed to your web server address.
 Ensure that the DNS for your domain name is pointed to the server IP address on your domain host provider of choice.

+<a href="https://xneelo.co.za/help-centre/domains/how-do-i-manage-my-dns-records/" target="_blank">How to manage a domain’s DNS records </a>

 Step 1 - Updating the repositories

 ```